-I hope these tips will continue your journey to be the best chapter you can be.
+As we countdown the days to 2018, I hope my tips and teachings help you build your bridge to success.
 If you submit your chapter of the year information before the early submission deadline, you can receive bonus points that will help you in the long run.
-Next month, I going to discuss the section called Service Projects.
+The deadline for early submission is December 5th and next month, I’m going to discuss the section called FBLA Programs/Projects.
 If you have any questions about Chapter of the Year, you can email the state adviser Monty Rhodes at firstname.lastname@example.org.
 Happy Holidays and see you next year!